moesnow/bing-wallpaper-macos/README_EN.md

 The last update date is recorded in the `~/.local/bing-wallpaper-macos` directory.

-When updating wallpapers, the old wallpaper files in the directory will be removed.
+The old wallpaper files in the directory that are older than 30 days will be removed.

 ## Installation